 NEXT for AUTISM transforms the national landscape of services for people with autism by strategically designing, launching, and supporting innovative programs.
-We believe that individuals with autism have the potential to live fulfilling, productive lives when supported by excellent services and connected to their communities.
+We believe that individuals with autism deserve to live fulfilling, productive lives, supported by excellent services and connected to their communities.
 We continually ask, what’s next for people on the autism spectrum?

 - To create and support high-quality programs that maximize the potential of people with autism through each life stage

 - To ensure that individuals and their families are successfully integrated into their communities

 - To expand system-wide capacity to serve people with autism by coordinating services across agencies and disciplines, and spreading expertise